 If you want to ship between countries without the sky-high cost of opening a new operation in another country, your best bet is finding a 3PL partner.

-We build the partnerships you need to stay competitive, maximize profitability, reduce abandoned carts and satisfy customers.
-By working with local postal services, like UPS, FedEx, Canada Post, and Canpar, the right 3PL can secure discounted postage rates of up to 80% for ecommerce fulfillment clients and their consumers.
-The savings get passed directly to you, and therefore your customers when you don't have to mark their shipping up.
+By working with local postal services, like USPS, FedEx, and UPS, the right 3PL can secure discounted postage rates for ecommerce fulfillment clients and their consumers.
+The savings get passed directly to you, and therefore your customers when you don’t have to mark their shipping up.

 A Single-Partner Solution to Help Streamline Every Stage of the Ecommerce Fulfillment Process – Even Reverse Logistics